This post is unlisted — shared privately and not published on the public site.

 Figure.
 Structure meets Imagination, the duality at the heart of Generative Ontology.

-In Part 4 of the Game Architecture series [8], we built an ontology for tabletop games.
-We learned to decompose CATAN into mechanisms (resource trading, modular board, dice-driven production), components (hex tiles, resource cards, settlements), and player dynamics (competitive, negotiation-heavy, variable player count).
+This article is the conclusion of the Game Architecture series.
+In Part 4 [8], we built an ontology for tabletop games, decomposing CATAN into mechanisms (resource trading, modular board, dice-driven production), components (hex tiles, resource cards, settlements), and player dynamics (competitive, negotiation-heavy, variable player count).
 The ontology gave us a vocabulary for understanding games, a precise language for analysis.
+In Part 5, we demonstrated how that ontology powers a multi-agent generation pipeline.
+In Part 6, we explored the theory behind structured creative generation.
+And in Part 7, we showed how a conversational AI partner can learn a designer’s taste.

 Figure.
 Games like CATAN and Dune: Imperium share a common ontological structure beneath their vastly different themes.

 We call this synthesis Generative Ontology: the practice of encoding domain knowledge as executable schemas that constrain and guide AI generation, transforming static knowledge representation into a creative engine.
-The ontology becomes not just a description of the domain, but the grammar that enables valid, coherent, novel outputs.
+This article presents the theoretical framework, walks through a complete game generation from theme to playable design, and provides the experimental evidence that it works.

 From Description to Creation